Orient Express Yacht Corinthian and Olympian: 2026-2027 Prices, Itineraries and Tech Secrets

 What is the Orient Express Corinthian (also called Silenseas)?

-The Orient Express Corinthian is the first of two sailing yachts being built for the brand; during the concept phase, it was referred to as Silenseas, but Accor later confirmed the names Corinthian (launching 2026) and Olympian (2027)
+The Orient Express Corinthian is the first of 2 sailing yachts being built for the brand; during the concept phase, it was referred to as Silenseas, but later the ship names were settled as Corinthian and Olympian

 What itineraries and cruises will the Orient Express yacht offer in 2026–27?

 In summer 2026, the ship sails in the Mediterranean, offering itineraries such as Provence & French Riviera, Corsica & Liguria, Italian Riviera & Tyrrhenian Islands, Amalfi Coast & Sicily, and Adriatic Coast.
-From November 2026 through February 2027, the ship repositions to the Caribbean, with sailings such as Caribbean Private Islands & Saint Barth, French West Indies & Windward Islands, Iconic Saint‑Barth & Anguilla, and Lesser Antilles
+From October 2026 through February 2027, the ship repositions to the Caribbean, with sailings such as Caribbean Private Islands & Saint Barth & Lesser Antilles

 How much does a voyage on the Orient Express yacht cost?